The INDIRECT function in Excel

 Excel INDIRECT lock

-If we require inserting a row after headers row on top with values then the SUM formula will adjust itself from:
+If we require inserting a row after the headers row on top with values then the SUM formula will adjust itself from:

 =SUM(B2:B13)